 Let these spices cool completely.

-Transfer them into a grinder or spice grinder and add the dried ginger powder to this.
+Transfer them to a grinder or spice grinder and add the dried ginger powder.
 Grind the spices into fine powder.

 Notes